michaelrausch/Notes/Cpp/Notes/classes.md

 because in the end, it is still a function that is called a different way via syntax sugar.

 **Note:** The argument is passed by **reference**.
-It will not work if we pass the argument by value because only the copy of the object that activied the call is passed to `operator -()`, therefore the changes made inside the operator function will not reflect in the called object.
+It will not work if we pass the argument by value because only the copy of the object that activied the call is passed to `operator -()`, therefore the changes made inside the operator function will not reflect in the called object

-# Inheritance

-## Defining Derived Classes
+# Defining Derived Classes

 A derived class can be defined by specifying its relationship with the base class in addition to its own details.
 The general form of defining a derived class is,